ABC dry chemical: Common combustible solids

 It insulates Class A fires by melting at approximately 350–400 F. Class A fires are caused by the burning of common combustible materials, such as wood, paper, or most plastics.

 Burning liquids and gases

 The powder breaks the chain reaction of liquid and gas fires by coating the surface to which it is applied.
-These fires (Class B in the American system; Classes B and C in the European and Australian systems) include the burning of gasoline, oil, propane, and natural gas.
+These fires (Class B in the US system; Classes B and C in the European and Australian systems) include the burning of gasoline, oil, propane, and natural gas.

 Electrical fires

 It is safe and effective for electrical fires since it is a non-conductor of electricity.
-Fires involving live electrical equipment (Class C in the American system; Class E in the Australian system) need to be put out with equipment that will not conduct its energy back to the user as is the case with water.
+Fires involving live electrical equipment (Class C in the US system; Class E in the Australian system) need to be put out with equipment that will not conduct its energy back to the user as is the case with water.
 Electricity can also cause fires of the other classes.